trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

       - Description
       - Default
     * - ``delta.domain-compaction-threshold``
-      - Minimum size of query predicates above which Trino starts compaction.
+      - Minimum size of query predicates above which Trino compacts the predicates.
         Pushing a large list of predicates down to the data source can compromise performance.
 For optimization in that situation, Trino can compact the large predicates.
 If necessary, adjust the threshold to